Anti-Life Equation: History

+Use in storylines

 When Metron and Swamp Thing attempt to breach the Source, which drives Swamp Thing temporarily mad, Darkseid discovers that part of the formula is love.
-Upon being told by the Dominators of their planned invasion of Earth, Darkseid promises not to interfere on the condition that the planet is not destroyed so his quest for the equation is not thwarted.
+Upon being told by the Dominators of their planned invasion of Earth, Darkseid promises not to interfere on the condition that the planet is not destroyed so his quest for the Equation is not thwarted.

-It is later revealed in Martian Manhunter (vol. 2) #33 that Darkseid first became aware of the equation approximately 300 years ago when he made contact with the people of Mars.
-Upon learning of the Martian philosophy that free will and spiritual purpose could be defined by a Life Equation, Darkseid postulated that there must exist a negative equivalent.
+Martian Manhunter (vol. 2) #33 reveals that Darkseid first became aware of the equation approximately 300 years ago after making contact with the people of Mars.
+Upon learning of the Martian philosophy that free will and spiritual purpose could be defined by a Life Equation, Darkseid theorized that a negative equivalent must exist.

-In Walt Simonson's Orion (2001), Darkseid and Desaad have gained the Equation from clones of Billion Dollar Bates.
-In stopping them Orion learned the Equation, and tried to use it to make people happy and good, but decided that the suppression of free will is always a bad thing.
+In Walt Simonson's Orion (2001), Darkseid and DeSaad have gained the Equation from clones of Billion-Dollar Bates.
+In stopping them, Orion learned the Equation, and tried to use it to make people happy and good, but decided that the suppression of free will is always a bad thing.
 Mister Miracle knows the formula, but is one of the few with the willpower not to use it.
-During the series Young Justice, it was stated that the mystical heroine Empress holds within her a piece of an Anti-Life Equation, which allows her to control the minds of others to limited extents.
+During the series Young Justice, it was stated that Empress possesses a piece of an Anti-Life Equation, which gives her limited mind control abilities.
 Countdown to Final Crisis #10 reveals that the Pied Piper also contained the equation within his mind and can manifest it through music.
-Desaad attempts to use Piper as his pawn to help him destroy Brother Eye and Darkseid so that he could rule Apokolips.
+DeSaad attempts to use Piper as his pawn to help him destroy Brother Eye and Darkseid so that he could rule Apokolips.

-During the Final Crisis, Darkseid's plan comes to fruition even without Pied Piper's help.
-In fact, using the "spoken form" of the Anti-Life, Darkseid (reborn after his death as "Boss Dark Side" on Earth) is able to rebuild a strong power base on Earth by having Mokkari unleash the Anti-Life Equation through the internet by email, turning those exposed to it into his mindless slaves.
-Libra used the Anti-Life Equation to turn several members of his Secret Society of Super Villains into Justifiers while some of Earth's superheroines and supervillainesses were converted into new versions of the Female Furies.
+During Final Crisis, Darkseid's plan comes to fruition even without Pied Piper's help.
+Using the "spoken form" of the Anti-Life, Darkseid has Mokkari unleash it through the Internet, enslaving anyone exposed to it.
+Libra uses the Anti-Life Equation to turn several members of his Secret Society of Super Villains into Justifiers while some of Earth's heroines and villainesses are converted into new versions of the Female Furies.

 It was revealed that the Equation can be countered by drawing the New Genesis word for "freedom" on one's face.
 Also, Doctor Sivana invented a device that allowed Lex Luthor to wrest control of the Equation-controlled Justifiers from Libra and Darkseid.
-In Terror Titans #4, because of the brain's status as an electromagnetic organ, Static is immune to the Equation's effects.
-In Final Crisis #7, Wonder Woman breaks the Equation's hold over the people of Earth by binding Darkseid's body with the Lasso of Truth.
+In Terror Titans #4, Static is revealed to be immune to the Equation's effects due to his electrical powers protecting his brain.
+In Final Crisis #7, Wonder Woman breaks the Equation's hold over the people of Earth by binding Darkseid with the Lasso of Truth.